hashicorp/terraform-provider-azurerm/website/docs/d/cosmosdb_account.html.markdown

 * `ip_range_filter` - The current IP Filter for this CosmosDB account

 * `enable_free_tier` - If Free Tier pricing option is enabled for this CosmosDB Account.
+You can have up to one free tier Azure Cosmos DB account per Azure subscription.

 * `enable_automatic_failover` - If automatic failover is enabled for this CosmosDB Account.